Local business owner announces candidacy for Erie County Executive

 A local business owner is announcing his candidacy for Erie County Executive.

-Brenton Davis is looking to pair his professional experience and military leadership in the role of Erie County Executive.
+Brenton Davis hopes to pair his professional experience and military leadership in the County Executive role.

 Davis is a Republican and ran for the position once before.

-“My primary objective as the next Erie County Executive is to focus on economic recovery and job creation with sustainable wages.”
-Davis said.
+“My primary objective as the next Erie County Executive will be to focus on economic recovery, small business development and job creation, which creates jobs with sustainable and livable wages,” said Brent Davis.

-This decision comes as County Executive Kathy Dahlkemper has decided to not seek re-election.
+The decision comes as Erie County Executive Kathy Dahlkemper has decided not to seek reelection.